 Most importantly, the fabrication of a Thai Prenuptial Agreement lowers the risk of legal concerns and reduces lawsuit expenses.
 It will be utilized as back up document for the divorce process, in making sure that there is a just distribution of the properties between the two spouses.

-A Thai prenuptial agreement must be arranged in observation of marriage, and must be written and signed by both spouses.
+A prenuptial agreement must be arranged in observation of marriage, and must be written and signed by both spouses.
 It can contain the calculations on how the common properties are to be distributed upon termination of the marriage.
 But it should not mention subjects pertaining to child and spousal support.

-Nowadays, the creation of a Prenuptial Agreement in Thailand is an option by many couples prior to getting married.
+Nowadays, the creation of a Prenuptial Agreement is an option by many couples prior to getting married.
 You should consider having a Thai Prenuptial Agreement if you fall into any of these categories: